 As noted earlier, most of the action of a face pull is concentrated towards the posterior area of our upper body.
 The rear delts and the traps are considered back muscles, both important for proper form and fixing poor posture, and both properly worked during this exercise.

 And then there’s also the rhomboids, which are also important back muscles and one of the primary muscles worked with the right face pulls form.

 Are Face Pulls a Good Exercise to Pack on Size to Muscles?

 No, not really.
 It is important to understand that the function of a face pull exercise is not really to build on mass and bulk.
 It is why they’re not so appreciated by bodybuilders looking to build on huge muscles without care for form or shape.

-Face pulls are geared more towards toning the muscles rather than packing on size.
+Face pulls are geared more towards toning the muscles and fixing muscle imbalances rather than packing on size.
 It would be a mistake, however, to place too much emphasis on the latter while neglecting the former.
 This is why they’re so important.

 Important Points to Focus on During Face Pulls

-Performing a proper face pull is not a complex task by any means.
+Performing the face pull is not a complex task by any means.
 Still, just as in any exercise, you get optimal results when you do them the right way.

 Below are a few points to focus on when performing face pulls to make sure you don’t end up doing them the wrong way.

 - Pull towards the neck or chin area.
 Some make the mistake of pulling overhead or towards the chest.